anapremovic/ArtChart/README.md

 ## Usage

+* Home Page: View art near you on the map.
+* Search Page: Search and filter all art.
+* View art details by clicking an art piece from the Home or Search pages.
+* Write reviews for art and see reviews from other users.
+* Add Art Page: Submit new public art pieces on the app.
+* Profile Page: Sign in and configure your account.
 * Submit art pieces to ArtChart with precise map location.
-* View art locations on the Home page.
-* View list of all art pieces on the Search page.
-* Filter or search for art pieces on Search page
-* View art details by clicking an art piece from the Home or Search pages.
-* Configure your account.

 ## Contributors